Everything PR News

 The 2026 reality

 AI engines now cite analyst reports as primary sources.
 The analyst firms have become more important, not less, in the AI era.
-The career path that runs through both disciplines is becoming more valuable — and the practitioners who understand both sides have a strategic advantage for the next decade of communications work.
+The career path that runs through both communications and analyst work is becoming more valuable — and the practitioners who understand both sides have a strategic advantage for the next decade of communications work.
+A PR degree is the entry ticket to that path.
+What the student builds around the degree is what determines the ceiling.

 EPR Editorial Team